vacu9708/Signal-processing/Fourier transform/README.md

 def FFT(fx):
     N = len(fx) # N has to be a power of 2 for FFT.

-    if N == 1: # Applying the fourier transform to a function whose size is 0 makes the original function. return np.array([Complex_number(fx[0], 0)])
+    if N == 1: # The fourier transform of a function whose size is 0 makes the original signal. return np.array([Complex_number(fx[0], 0)])

     X_even = FFT(fx[::2]) # Fourier transformed function of the signal at even indices